Didip-eu/didip_summer_school/D03/readme.md

 ## Overview

 This day-long session at the NLP for Medievalists School focuses on the topic of Named Entity Recognition (NER) for historical texts, particularly medieval documents.
-The session is covering the following topics:
+The sessions will cover the following topics:

 1. **General Introduction**
    - Brief Introduction of the Day's Instructors